Used by journalists, researchers, and financial publications for citation.

 Credit scoring models translate historical repayment behavior into predictive risk estimates.

-A credit score is a statistical output derived from reported data.
-It reflects probability, not preference.
+A credit score is not a verdict.
+It is a probability estimate built from reported data.

 Scoring systems evaluate patterns across time, weighting consistency more heavily than isolated events.